sriramkorrapati/Funny-Whatsapp-Automation/README.md

 # Funny-Whatsapp-Automation

-If you want to trick your friend by sending same message "unlimited time / Large Number of Times"
+If you want to trick your friend by sending same message "unlimited time / Large Number of Times" it will usefull for you

 Install Selenium & pyautogui